 In the state of Florida, to take the CNA Exam, you must register with Prometric.
 Prometric is responsible for conducting the CNA Exam in Florida and many other states.
 Basically, to pass the Florida CNA Exam and receive your CNA license, you must pass both the written and clinical skills test.

 In brief, the CNA written exam consists of 60 multiple choice questions, you will have 90 minutes to complete it.
-It will cover topics such as, the Role of the Nurse Aide, Promotion of Safety, Promotion of Function and Health of Residents, Basic Nursing Care Provided by the Nurse Aide, Providing Specialized Care for Residents with Changes in Health.
+CNA test questions will cover topics such as, the Role of the Nurse Aide, Promotion of Safety, Promotion of Function and Health of Residents, Basic Nursing Care Provided by the Nurse Aide, Providing Specialized Care for Residents with Changes in Health.
 The written exam is delivered on a computer and is user friendly.
 The written exam can be taken in English or Spanish.

 During the clinical skills exam, two nurse evaluators, that are licensed registered nurses observe you.
 The rules for the Clinical Skills Test allow you to make corrections while performing a skill.
 However, you must tell the nurse that you are making a correction during the skill and you must perform the correction.

 For example, you forget to wash your hands at the beginning of the skill, but realize it before ending the skill.
 In this case, you will tell the nurse and actually wash your hands.
 However, once you have completed a skill and have indicated to the nurse that you are done with the skill, you may not go back to correct a previous skill.
 There are times when a safety issue will be addressed by the nurse.
 If a safety issue has occurred, you will not be able to make a correction.
 The nurses who administer the Clinical Skills test are not permitted to teach, coach, or discuss your results or performance with you.

 A. Ambulate the resident using a transfer/gait belt

 B. Assist resident needing to use a bedpan